 While we look to find ways to increase funding, we must be effective stewards of the resources we have.
 The all-funds budgeting process will help identify resources and needs across campus; prioritizing spending will be an important component.
 One concern that must be addressed is the aging facilities throughout the campus, especially where their condition affects the academic mission.
 Upton Hall, for example, requires immediate attention to provide a sufficient facility where our faculty can teach and our students can learn.

-Jason Grinnell, Chair and Associate Professor, Philosophy
+Jason Grinnell, Chair and Associate Professor of Philosophy

-Kimberly Kline, Chair and Professor, Higher Education Administration
+Kimberly Kline, Professor of Higher Education Administration

 Maureen Lindstrom, Librarian, Butler Library

-Sarah Reid, Facilities Planner, Facilities Planning
+Sarah Reid, Facilities Planner, Facilities Construction and Maintenance

-Amy Rosen-Brand, Associate Director, Student Accessibility Services
+Amy Rosen-Brand, Associate Director of Student Accessibility Services

 The charge of the CPC is to monitor and assess the progress and completion of all goals associated with the Buffalo State urban-engaged campus strategic plan (2016–2021).